-Gold is an ideal metal for the fabrication of jewellery, not just because of its natural beauty and luster, but because of its resistance to oxidation and corrosion.
+Gold is an ideal metal for the fabrication of jewellery, not just because of its natural beauty and lustre, but because of its resistance to oxidation and corrosion.
 As the most malleable and ductile of the known metals, gold is easily worked, using techniques that range from simple hammering and carving to filigreeing, granulation and millgraining.

 A gift of gold has become established as an important custom throughout the world, marking occasions such as anniversaries, weddings, Valentine’s Day, Christmas and birthdays.
 And, of course, it is an essential part of every woman’s wardrobe.

 Naturally, gold is a soft malleable metal with a rich deep yellow colour.
 Although beautiful, it is really too soft to be used commercially, and so is mixed with other metals to increase its durability